DalianisIoannis/Data-Base-Management-Systems-Course_Projects/README.md

-# Projects for the Course "Data Base Management Systems"
+# Projects for the Course "Data Base Systems"

+Implementation of techniques and algorithms for managing and searching in Relational Databases.

 Projects 2 and 3 were implemented along with [Fotiadis Michalis](https://github.com/FotiadisM) and [Tatas Michalis](https://github.com/MichalisTatas)